Metappearance: Meta-Learning for Visual Appearance Reproduction

 \mysection{Introduction}{Introduction} Reproduction of visual appearance \cite{dorsey2010digital} is a key part of Computer Graphics that has achieved new levels of simplicity, speed and accuracy thanks to recent developments in \ac{ML}.
 The classic use of \ac{ML} for appearance reproduction was to capture light or materials from very little input, sometimes only single images \cite{deschaintre2018single,georgoulis2017reflectance}, without access to ground truth maps.
-These approaches were trained for a long time on large datasets, resulting in impressive levels of generalization.
-Unfortunately, this generality comes at the price of not matching the target precisely: we might get a great looking \ac{BRDF} or \ac{svBRDF} from a single image, but it is not quite the one of the input.
-Such approaches recognize patterns, and are predominantly based on \acp{CNN}, but this is no strict requirement.
+Approaches that are capable thereof usually train for a long time on large datasets and achieve impressive levels of generalization, often due to \acp{CNN} that recognize patterns in the data.
+Unfortunately, this generality comes at the price of not matching the target precisely: we might get a great looking \ac{BRDF} or \ac{svBRDF} from a single image, but it might not exactly match the input.

-More recently, a second line of research has evolved, where no attempt is made to generalize over a large dataset, and, instead, non-linear optimization, together with differentiable rendering is used to explain visual appearance in input images \cite{gatys2015neural,mildenhall2020nerf,rainer2019neural}.
-These methods very accurately match the reference, but need many ground truth input images, take long to train and can be slow to execute.
+More recently, a second line of research has evolved, where no attempt is made to generalize over a large dataset, and, instead, non-linear optimization and differentiable rendering are used to explain visual appearance in input images \cite{gatys2015neural,mildenhall2020nerf,rainer2019neural}.
+These methods minutely match the reference, but need many input observations, take long to train and can be slow to execute.
 Typically, such approaches use point-operations, \eg \acp{MLP}, rather than \acp{CNN}.

-A first step to bridge this chasm was introduced by adapting the output of a model from the general class in a second, non-differentiable step, the so-called ``fine-tuning'' stage \cite{deschaintre2020guided,henzler2021generative,gao2019deep,guo2020materialgan}.
-Approaches that use fine-tuning usually run an additional number of gradient steps (in the order of magnitude $10^3$) towards a specific target, which greatly improves reconstruction quality, but inflates runtime to the order of minutes, whereas the general \ac{CNN} approaches are feed-forward operations in milliseconds.
+A first step to combine these two training paradigms was introduced by adapting the output of a model from the general class in a second, non-end-to-end step, the so-called fine-tuning or post-refinement stage \cite{deschaintre2020guided,henzler2021generative,gao2019deep,guo2020materialgan}.
+Approaches that use fine-tuning usually run an additional number of gradient steps (in the order of magnitude $10^3$) towards a specific target, which greatly improves reconstruction quality, but inflates runtime to the order of minutes, whereas feed-forward \acp{CNN} operate in milliseconds.

+A dilemma materializes: Should one rather make a user wait in order to provide them with high quality output, or would it be better to provide fast, interactive results that might be of inferior quality?
+Both solutions are unsatisfactory, which is why in this work, we aim to diminish this quality-speed-gap and provide quality that is a) close to model-overfitting or fine-tuning, and b) available at interactive runtimes, close to those of general feed-forward networks.